es-pesk/SV_in_prca/README.md

 # SV_in_prca
 Scripts and files for SV and MNLP analysis in PrCa patients
-## SV-pipeline scripts and supplementary materials:
+## SV-pipeline scripts :
--
--
+- map_callSV_phasing_haplotag.bash - script that represens mappring to haplotagging steps

 ## CoV calculation and segmetation of regions, scripts and supplementary materials:
 -
 -